La desalmada

-La desalmada (English title: Heartless) is a Mexican telenovela that premiered on Las Estrellas on 5 July 2021.
-The series is produced by José Alberto Castro.
-It is an adaptation of the Colombian telenovela La dama de Troya created by Felipe Forero, Alejandro Torres and Guido Jácome.
-Livia Brito stars as titular character, alongside José Ron, Eduardo Santamarina, Marjorie de Sousa, and Marlene Favela.
+La desalmada (English title: Heartless) is a Mexican telenovela produced by José Alberto Castro for Televisa.
+It is based on the 2008 Colombian telenovela La dama de Troya created by Felipe Forero, Alejandro Torres and Guido Jácome.
+Livia Brito stars as the titular character, alongside José Ron, Eduardo Santamarina, Marjorie de Sousa, and Marlene Favela.
+It aired on Las Estrellas from 5 July to 29 October 2021.

 Plot

-The series follows Fernanda Linares (Livia Brito), a woman who only seeks to avenge her husband, murdered on their wedding night, where in addition to this unfortunate event, she is raped.
+Fernanda Linares is a woman who only seeks to avenge her husband, who was murdered on their wedding night, where in addition to this unfortunate event, she was raped.
 Fernanda's memory is not clear, which leads her to doubt and making mistakes in judgement.
-When she meets Rafael (José Ron), she falls deeply in love with him, but confuses him with the man who harmed her.
-Over time, as her memory clears up, she realizes her error and that it was not Rafael, but his father, who ruined her life.
+When she meets Rafael Toscano, she falls deeply in love with him, but confuses him with the man who harmed her.
+Over time, as her memory clears up, Fernanda realizes her error and that it was not Rafael, but his father, Octavio Toscano, who ruined her life.